Suplmnt

 From teahouse to test tube

+In 1950, chemist Yajiro Sakato peered into a green tea extract and spotted something new.
+"The author discovered a new amide in the water extract of Japanese green tea, and named it 'theanine'," he wrote, introducing a compound that would become the modern wellness world's favorite calm-focus ally.[1]
 Tea artisans had long described a relaxed clarity after shaded teas like gyokuro and matcha—useful for meditation and meticulous work.
 Researchers translated that feeling into lab measurements: after taking L-theanine, healthy adults show stronger alpha brain waves—the brain's "calm attentive" idling pattern—within about an hour.[2]
 In a pandemic-era trial, a single 200 mg dose increased frontal alpha power and eased stress hormones during an acute challenge, a physiological signature of relaxation without sedation.[3]

 The paradox that makes sense

+If stress is your body's fire alarm, caffeine is a spark and L-theanine is the hand on the dimmer.
+A nutrient drink containing L-theanine dampened subjective stress within an hour and blunted cortisol a few hours later; brain imaging showed stronger "settled" rhythms, especially in anxious participants.[4]
+Over four weeks, 200 mg per day reduced self-rated anxiety and improved sleep quality in healthy adults, with small boosts to word-finding and executive function—the mental control system that lets you switch tasks smoothly.[5]
 Yet science rarely grants simple victories.
 In boys with ADHD, a sleep study using wrist actigraphy found 400 mg per day improved objective sleep efficiency—but not every sleep measure changed, and parents didn't always notice what the sensors did.[6]
 And when it comes to attention, several rapid-onset studies show that pairing L-theanine with caffeine can sharpen task-switching and reduce susceptibility to distraction within 60–90 minutes.[7][8]
 But Europe's regulator took a hard look and ruled that black tea's attention benefits are best explained by its caffeine, not its theanine—an important reminder to keep enthusiasm tethered to data.[9]
 Earlier, EFSA also found the evidence insufficient for standalone theanine claims on stress, sleep, or cognition.[10]

-"The Panel concludes that... black tea improves attention... [and] the effect... can be explained by its caffeine content."[9]
+"The Panel concludes that.. black tea improves attention.. [and] the effect.. can be explained by its caffeine content."[9]

 This tension—promising trials vs. cautious regulators—doesn't cancel theanine's story; it clarifies it.
 Theanine appears to tilt the nervous system toward calm and, in some contexts, helps attention—especially alongside caffeine—but the size of the effect and when it shows up depend on dose, timing, and the person.